Verne Lewellen: Executive

-In 1950, he joined the Packers as a member of the executive committee, served as the Packers' general manager from 1954 through 1958 and business manager from 1961 to 1967.
+In 1950, he joined the Packers as a member of the executive committee, served as the Packers' general manager from 1954 through 1958 and business manager from 1959 to 1967.
+As General Manager of the Packers, Lewellen had the assistance of talent scount Jack Vainisi (hired in 1950) in finding players to select.

+Together, they helped the team draft many notable stars that would eventually help coach Vince Lombardi win the franchise five NFL Titles, such as Bart Starr, Paul Hornung, Ray Nitschke, Forrest Gregg, Jim Taylor, Jerry Kramer, Ron Kramer, and Max McGee.

 Legal career

-Completing a law degree from Nebraska University during his professional football career, he ran successfully for Brown County (WI) District Attorney in 1928 against Packer teammate LaVern Dilweg and was re-elected in 1930.
+Completing a law degree from University of Nebraska College of Law during his professional football career, he ran successfully for Brown County (WI) District Attorney in 1928 against Packer teammate LaVern Dilweg and was re-elected in 1930.
 He lost the seat in the 1932 election and practiced law until his retirement.

 Personal life

-Lewellen died on April 16, 1980 at the age of 78.
+Lewellen died on April 16, 1980, at the age of 78.

 Legacy

 He was elected to the Wisconsin Athletic Hall of Fame in 1967 and the Green Bay Packers Hall of Fame in 1970.
 The Professional Football Researchers Association named Lewellen to the PFRA Hall of Very Good Class of 2009.
+Lewellen was named a finalist for the Pro Football Hall of Fame centennial class of 2020.